 If you have more than one student, ask for input from the others and by the time they’ve answered you’ll have built up the momentum to begin that day’s reading or discussion.

-Priming kids brains and turning listeners to learners during a lesson
+Priming kids brains and turning listeners into learners during a lesson

 Priming the brain can (and should) also happen during a lesson.
 Corporate trainer Sharon Bowman teaches the “ten-minute rule.”
 She asserts that after every ten minutes of lecture you should stop and spend a minute or two getting some feedback about what has just been learned.